---Where commercial or industrial zones abut residential uses, lighting from the commercial or industrial site shall produce no glare or reflectance so as to cause a nuisance on the adjacent residential properties.
-Each site plan bordering residential uses shall have a note stating that "No lighting, glare or reflected lighting from this site shall be allowed to shine or reflect on to neighboring residential properties."

-(B).
-Luminaire Designs: Any luminaire with a lamp or lamps rated at a total of more than 1800 lumens, and all flood or spot luminaries with a lamp or lamps rated at more than 900 lumens, shall be full cut-off fixtures.

-(C).
-Lamp Types: Lamp types shall be selected for optimum color rendering index (CRI) as listed by the manufacturer.
-Lamps with a CRI lower than 50 are not permitted except for security lighting.
+- (12) Where commercial or industrial zones abut residential uses, lighting from the commercial or industrial site shall produce no glare or reflectance so as to cause a nuisance on the adjacent residential properties.
+Each site plan bordering residential uses shall have a note stating that "No lighting, glare or reflected lighting from this site shall be allowed to shine or reflect on to neighboring residential properties." - (B).
+Luminaire Designs: Any luminaire with a lamp or lamps rated at a total of more than 1800 lumens, and all flood or spot luminaries with a lamp or lamps rated at more than 900 lumens, shall be full cut-off fixtures. - (C).
+Light Sources: Light Sources shall be selected for optimum color rendering index (CRI) as listed by the manufacturer.
+Lamps with a CRI lower than 50 are not permitted.